Women Photojournalists of Washington

-In 2007 Carla was hired as a Photographer/Photo Archivist at NASA Headquarters in Washington, DC where she covered the manned spaceflight program and space policy issues in such diverse places as Florida, Russia and Kazakhstan.
-She is the only American woman to photograph astronauts returning to earth from the open door of a Russian military MI-8 helicopter.
+In 2007 Carla was hired as a Photographer/Photo Archivist at NASA Headquarters in Washington, DC where she covered the human spaceflight program and space policy issues in such diverse places as Florida, Russia and Kazakhstan.
+She is the first American woman to photograph astronauts launching to the ISS from the Baikonur Cosmodrome in Kazakhstan, and remains the only American women to photograph the return to earth from the open door of a Russian military MI-8 helicopter.
 Following NASA, she lived and worked in Qatar as a freelance photographer.

 Carla's reportage work has been distributed worldwide through news and photo agencies such as the AP, Reuters, The Washington Post, NPR, The Guardian, National Geographic online, Getty Images.
 Her photographs on the current Resist movement in the United States, entitled Nevertheless, We Persist, have been shared on social media by LensCulture, Photograph Magazine and The American Collective.
 Her fine art work has been exhibited in a number of galleries throughout the United States, and will be exhibited in Europe in 2018.